bvbohnen/X3_Customizer/README.md

       Allows Commercial Agents to sell factory products at pilot rank 0.
 May require CAG restart to take effect.

+ * Complex_Cleaner_Bug_Fix

+      Apply bug fixes to the Complex Cleaner mod.
+Designed for version 4.09 of that mod.
+Includes a fix for mistargetted a wrong hub in systems with multiple hubs, and a fix for some factories getting ignored when crunching.
+Patches plugin.gz.CmpClean.Main.xml.

+ * Complex_Cleaner_Use_Small_Cube

+      Forces the Complex Cleaner to use the smaller cube model always when combining factories.
+Patches plugin.gz.CmpClean.crunch.xml.

  * Convert_Attack_To_Attack_Nearest

       Modifies the Attack command when used on an owned asset to instead enact Attack Nearest.
 In vanilla AP, such attack commands are quietly ignored.
 Intended for use when commanding groups, where Attack is available but Attack Nearest is not.
 This replaces '!ship.cmd.attack.std'.